huggingface/community-events/whisper-fine-tuning-event/README.md

 2. [Creating a Cloud Instance](#creating-a-cloud-instance)

 ### Signing-Up with Lambda Labs
-TODO: SG - add Section once we've figured out how the 'teams' function is going to work with Mitesh
+TODO: SG - add Section once we've figured out how the 'teams' function is going to work with Lambda

 ### Creating a Cloud Instance
 Estimated time to complete: 5 mins